Something new is coming

 Long story short and tons of measurements later, I’d settled on wheels, spacers, and tires!
 After looking at a lot of different style options, I picked one which was a more updated look than the typical Torq-Thurst style wheel you always see.

 Cosmis Racing’s XT-006R ended up taking the prize.
 While I’m not enamored with the lettering, these wheels had the spoke shape I was looking for, a decent amount of wheel lip, and came in an 18×11 with a +8 (6.3″ backspace) which meant I should be able to get away with a 1.5″ wheel spacer.
+I ended up with this style of spacer as they’re the safest to run.
+Putting on this big of a spacer that’s a slip-on over extended wheel studs is a big no-no.

 A little photoshop work sealed the deal!